dotastar/Leetcode-Company/README.md

 1.My Java - all my practices of Java

-2.My Python - all my practices of Python(Some codes are not mine, just for referencing).
+2.My Python - all my practices of Python(Some codes are not mine, just for reference).